crystal-lang/rfcs/text/0002-execution-contexts.md

 The following are the potential contexts that Crystal could implement in stdlib.

-**Single Threaded Context**: fibers will never run in parallel, they can use simpler and faster synchronization primitives internally (no atomics, no thread safety) and still communicate with other contexts with the default thread-safe primitives; the drawback is that a blocking fiber will block the thread and all the other fibers.
+**Concurrent Context**: fibers will never run in parallel, they can use simpler and faster synchronization primitives internally (no atomics, no thread safety) and still communicate with other contexts with the default thread-safe primitives (e.g. `Channel`); the drawback is that a blocking fiber will block the other fibers from progressing.
+The concurrency limitation doesn't mean that the fibers will keep running on the same system thread forever.

-**Multi Threaded Context**: fibers will run in parallel and may be resumed by any thread, the number of schedulers and threads can grow or shrink, schedulers may move to another thread (M:N schedulers:threads) and steal fibers from each others; the advantage is that fibers that can run should be able to run, as long as a thread is available (i.e. no more starving threads) and we can be shrink the number of schedulers;
+**Parallel Context**: fibers will run in parallel and may be resumed by any thread, the number of schedulers and threads can grow or shrink, schedulers may move to another thread (M:N schedulers:threads) and steal fibers from each others; the advantage is that fibers that can run should be able to run, as long as a thread is available (i.e. no more starving threads) and we can be shrink the number of schedulers;

 **Isolated Context**: only one fiber is allowed to run on a dedicated thread (e.g. `Gtk.main`, game loop, CPU heavy computation), thus disabling concurrency on that thread; the event-loop would work normally (blocking the current fiber, hence the thread), trying to spawn a fiber without an explicit context would spawn into another context specified when creating the isolated context that could default to `Fiber::ExecutionContext.default`.

 Precisions:

-- The above list isn’t exclusive: there can be other contexts with different rules (for example MT without work stealing).
+- The above list isn’t exclusive: there could be other contexts with different rules (for example MT without work stealing).
 - Each context isn’t exclusive: an application can start as many contexts in parallel as it needs.
+- Fibers running in one context still run in parallel to fibers of other contexts.
 - An execution context should be wrappable.
-For example we could want to add nursery-like capabilities on top of an existing context, where the EC monitors all fibers and automatically shuts down when all said fibers have completed.
+For example we could want to add nursery-like capabilities on top of an existing context, where the context monitors all fibers and automatically shuts down when all said fibers have completed.

 ## The default execution context